Quantum-Accelerators/quacc/docs/user/wflow_engine/wflow_engines1.md

         Also note that the `relax_job` function was pre-defined in quacc with a `#!Python @job` decorator, which is why we did not need to include it here.

-    2. Because the workflow was defined as a `#!Python Flow`, it will be sent to the Prefect server and a future will be returned.
+    2. Because the workflow was pre-defined with a `#!Python @flow` decorator, it will be sent to the Prefect server and a future will be returned.

     3. Calling `.result()` will resolve the future and return the calculation result.